gernst/easyparse/README.md

 Note that it is possible to overload operators in the different categories, the parsing algorithm can discern e.g. between unary and binary `-` (minus).
-Infix takes precedence over postfix, i.e., parsing repetition `*` will precede binary multiplication.
+Infix takes precedence over postfix, i.e., parsing repetition `*` will precede binary multiplication only if the postfix priority of `*` is high enough to prohbibit a right argument (at the given source location).

 See also: